AbeEstrada/frogfish/README.md

 Frogfish
 ============

-A PHP microframework to create fast sites with the minimal code.
+A PHP micro-framework to create fast web sites with the minimal code.

-####Update: Redesigned to be a one file framework.

 ###Features
 * Nice URLs